Notifications in Microsoft Teams Ticketing by TeamsWork Explained

 Hi all,

-Receiving notifications in Teams is one of the key benefits of using Ticketing App vs using a tool outside of Teams.
+Receiving instant notifications directly in Microsoft Teams is one of the key benefits of Ticketing As A Service compared to other ticketing tools.

 For every change done on a ticket (status change, comment, etc.), a notification is triggered in the Chat.